Cesium55/food_link_api/src/app/debug/README.md

 # Debug Module

-This module provides functionality for initializing the application with test data for all domains except inventory.
+This module provides functionality for initializing the application with test data for all domains except offers.

 ## Features